bloxstreet/support/staff-information/store-jobs.md

 While on duty, uniforms must be visible.
 Professionalism to a certain degree is required at all times, regardless of whether a staff member is on or off duty.

-Utilize the following commands to go off and back on duty.
+Use the following commands to go off and on duty.

-* **!startwork** -> Allows staff members to go back on duty.
+* **!startwork** -> Allows staff members to go on duty.

 * **!stopwork** -> Allows staff members to go off duty.

-While on duty, staff members are expected to work.
-This includes working at a station, fulfilling certain tasks around the store, and arresting shoplifters.
-If a staff member wishes to take a break, they may go off duty.
-Off duty staff members may not work.
-Note that professionalism to a certain degree is still required while off duty.
-HRs are not permitted to go off duty.
+While on duty, staff members are expected to work and fulfill specific tasks.
+These tasks include actively working at a station and arresting shoplifters.
+If a staff member needs to take a break, they may go off duty.
+It is essential to note that maintaining professionalism while off duty is required, as staff members are still representing BloxStreet.
+HRs are not permitted to go off duty, as they have additional responsibilities.

 ### POS Systems
 {:.text-blue-000}
 {: .no_toc }

-The POS systems are located in BloxStreet's cafe, pharmacy, and technology department.
+The POS systems are located in BloxStreet's cafe, pharmacy, and electronics department.

-**Step 1:** Staff members should approach a POS system that is not in use and scan their BloxStreet Staff Card to sign in.
+**Step 1:** Staff members should locate an available POS system that is not currently in use, take out their BloxStreet Staff Card, and scan it to sign in.

-**Step 2:** Upon gathering the requested items, scan them against the POS terminal.
-Doing so will take away the items from the staff member's inventory.
+**Step 2:** After collecting the requested items, staff members should proceed to scan them using the POS terminal.
+This process will remove the items from the staff member's inventory.

-**Step 3:** When complete, click the 'Finish Transaction' button.
+**Step 3:** Once finished, staff members should click on the 'Finish Transaction' button to complete the process.

-**Step 4:** Request the customer to scan their BloxStreet Cash Card on the card reader.
+**Step 4:** Kindly ask the customer to scan their BloxStreet Cash Card on the card reader.

-**Step 4:** Once the transaction is approved, money will be taken from the customer, and they will automatically receive their requested items.
-Staff members will also earn a point.
+**Step 5:** After the transaction is approved, the customer's money amount will drop, and they will receive the requested items automatically.
+As a result, staff members will earn a point for the successful transaction.

-**Note:** If a transaction is declined or a customer does not have an adequate amount of money, click the "Void Transaction" button.
-Prior to walking away from your claimed POS system, sign out.
+**Note:** If a transaction is declined or a customer does not have a sufficient amount of money, click the 'Void Transaction' button to cancel the transaction.
+Before leaving the POS system that was claimed, make sure to sign out.

 ## Store Departments